Skip to content

 Step 5: Approval

-The Secretary of State will approve your request and will send back your articles of organization with a stamp on them.
-This is the proof of formation you will need, and you should make sure to keep a backup of this proof in digital form.
+The Secretary of State will approve your request and send your articles of organization back with a stamp.
+This is the proof of formation you will need; make sure to keep a digital backup.

 South Carolina Articles of Organization: Filing Fees and Processing Times